Lab Director

 Cora Neisen

-Cora Neisen is a first-year M.A. student at SDSU studying Speech, Language, and Hearing Sciences and is part of the Bilingual Certificate Program.
+Cora Neisen is a second-year M.A. student at SDSU studying Speech, Language, and Hearing Sciences and is part of the Bilingual Certificate Program.
 Cora received her B.A. in Journalism from the University of Minnesota.
 She taught English to adult immigrants and refugees for 8 years in a variety of settings before doing a post-baccalaureate program in Speech Language Pathology.
 In her future clinical practice, she hopes to work with adults in a medical setting.
 Outside of her professional life, Cora loves cooking, running and spending time with her cat Debbie.

 Isabella Vasiliadis

-Isabella (Izzie) Vasiliadis is a first-year graduate student at SDSU Speech, Language, and Hearing Science.
+Isabella (Izzie) Vasiliadis is a second-year graduate student at SDSU Speech, Language, and Hearing Science.
 Izzie received her B.A. in speech-language pathology at California State University, Long Beach.
 She hopes to work in the medical setting but is still deciding on a population.
 Outside of school, Izzie loves pilates, going to the beach, and spending time with friends!

 Undergraduates